brownsys/zookeeper-benchmark/README.md

 	mvn -Declipse.workspace=<path-to-eclipse-workspace> eclipse:configure-workspace

-Next, build the libraries and create the Eclipse project files:
+Next, install the libraries and create the Eclipse project files:

-	mvn install -DskipTests
+	mvn -DZooKeeperVersion=<version> install -DskipTests
-	mvn eclipse:eclipse
+	mvn -DZooKeeperVersion=<version> eclipse:eclipse

-You can now import the project into eclipse using, File > Import > Existing Projects into Workspace.
+You can now import the project into Eclipse using, File > Import > Existing Projects into Workspace.

+If you wish to view the source or JavaDocs of the benchmark's dependencies, you add `-DdownloadSources=true` or `-DdownloadJavadocs=true` when creating the Eclipse project files in the final step.

 ## Notes